apache/spark/docs/cdh-hdp.md

   cores dedicated to Spark on each node.
 * Run Spark alongside Hadoop using a cluster resource manager, such as YARN or Mesos.

 These options are identical for those using CDH and HDP.
-Note that if you are running a YARN cluster, you may still choose to run Spark on dedicated nodes.
-In this case, you should use the `mr1` versions of HADOOP_HOME when compiling, not the YARN versions.
+Note that if you have a YARN cluster, but still prefer to run Spark on a dedicated set of nodes rather than scheduling through YARN, use `mr1` versions of HADOOP_HOME when compiling.

 # Inheriting Cluster Configuration
-If you plan to read and write from HDFS using Spark, it is good to include copies of two relevant Hadoop configuration files in your $SPARK_HOME/conf directory.
-These are `hdfs-site.xml`, which provides default behaviors for the HDFS client, and `core-site.xml`, which sets the default filesystem name.
+If you plan to read and write from HDFS using Spark, there are two Hadoop configuration files that should be included on Spark's classpath:

+* `hdfs-site.xml`, which provides default behaviors for the HDFS client.
+* `core-site.xml`, which sets the default filesystem name.

 The location of these configuration files varies across CDH and HDP versions, but a common location is inside of `/etc/hadoop/conf`.
 Some tools, such as Cloudera Manager, create configurations on-the-fly, but offer a mechanisms to download copies of them.

-If you can locate these files, copy them into $SPARK_HOME/conf/.
+There are a few ways to make these files visible to Spark:

+* You can copy these files into `$SPARK_HOME/conf` and they will be included in Spark's classpath automatically.
+* If you are running Spark on the same nodes as Hadoop _and_ your distribution includes both `hdfs-site.xml` and `core-site.xml` in the same directory, you can set `HADOOP_CONF_DIR` in `$SPARK_HOME/spark-env.sh` to that directory.